finos/common-domain-model/documentation/source/documentation.rst

 * Through the ``zonedDateTime`` type, which needs to be expressed either as UTC or as an offset to UTC, as specified by the ISO 8601 standard.
 * Through the ``BusinessCenterTime`` class, where time is specified alongside a business center.
 This is used to specify a time dimension in relation to a future event, e.g. the earliest or latest exercise time of an option.

 While there has been discussion as to whether the CDM should support dates which are specified as an offset to UTC with the ``Z`` suffix, no positive conclusion has been reached so far.
-The main reasons is that all dates which need a business date context are already being provided with the ability to specify an associated business center.
+The main reason is that all dates which need a business date context are already being provided with the ability to specify an associated business center.

 Calculation - ``calculation`` (The ``calculation`` qualifier represents the outcome of the CDM interest accrual calculation.
 It is currently associated with two attributes: ``cashflowCalculation`` in the ``Cashflow`` class, and ``callFunction`` in the ``computedAmount`` class.)